gc535/custom-domain-email-with-aws-ses/README.md

-# Business Email for Your Domain
+# Free ➕ Unlimited Business Email for Your Domain

 A simple, free custom-domain email setup using **Amazon AWS** so you can send and reply with addresses like `support@yourdomain.com`.
 Stack: **SES + S3 + Lambda + SNS**.